 Pat, tap, pat, tap, pat, tap…

 I fish for the key although my hand only circles the outer edge of the knob.
-My fingers can’t contort enough to reach the key.
+My fingers can’t stretch and contort enough to reach the key.

 I gasp as we make eye contact.
 The hair on my right arm rises like the magnetic shavings in the original Wooly Willy.
 I instinctively kick at this disembodied soul as it walks through my hand and leg and makes a sharp right into the wall at the end of the imaginary stage.